Hill of Howth Tramway

 The Howth Tram on the Hill of Howth Tramway was a tram which served Howth Head, near Dublin, Ireland.
 The termini were at Sutton railway station, by the entrance to the peninsula, and Howth railway station by the village and harbour of Howth.

 Design

 The line of the route was designed in-house by the Great Northern Rail staff at their Dublin office, under William Hemingway Mills, chief engineer.
 The engineer responsible for the detailed design was Joshua Harrison Hargrave, the famous Cork-born photographer/engineer.

 History

 The service operated from June 1901 to 31 May 1959 and was run by the Great Northern Railway (Ireland) (GNR(I)), which viewed it as a way to bring more customers to its railway stations at Sutton and Howth.
-The tramway replaced a horse bus service, which had run since 1867.
+The tramway replaced a horse-drawn omnibus service, which had run since 1867.